Bolete Mushrooms (European), Dried

 An edible mushroom that originated in Western Europe and then spread out through Eastern Europe and South America.
 They grow under the dark and damp shade of conifer and hardwood forests where they bulk up their fat bottoms and spongy caps (which are porous instead of having gills like most mushrooms).
 The bolete grows chubby and large; so much so it is often considered the King of the Mushrooms.
 In fact, some boletes can grow to be 18 inches tall and more than a foot in diameter.

-The taste of a bolete is hit or miss.
+The taste of an edible bolete mushroom is hit or miss.
 Dried, the bolete reeks of dark soy sauce and Chinese black vinegar.
 When reconstituted the flavor is far more mellow with a slight fermented hint.
-This mushroom is popular served with a runny egg, tucked into pasta dishes, and stirred into risotto.
+This European mushroom is popular served with a runny egg, tucked into pasta dishes, and stirred into risotto.
 A more modern twist is to grind them into powder in a food processor, mix it with salt and black pepper, and use the mixture as a rub for beef.

 |Ingredients||Dried european bolete mushrooms.|